 Determine if you can arrange to rotate with a different provider that day.
 If that is not possible, try to arrange to make up the day another time during the semester.
 If you are not able to make other arrangements, contact the Clinical Course Director for further instructions.

-For 1st and 2nd Year students, you are not allowed to attend clinic during Spring Break.
-For 3rd Year students, you are required to be in clinic during spring break, unless it is your designated vacation block.
+For 1st and 2nd Year students, you are not allowed to attend clinic during Winter Break.
+For 3rd Year students, you are required to be in clinic during Spring Break, unless it is your designated vacation block.

 Immunizations, PPDs and other Trainings/Certifications

 You are required to keep your TB screening up-to-date.
 Check the status

 of your TB screening by logging into Castlebranch.
 As this is considered a